ro-dhr/azure-enterprise-network-project/README.md

 ## Scenario #4: Locking Down Outbound Traffic with Azure Firewall

-Next request from the network manager: more visibility and control over what leaves the EU site, not just NSG allow/deny rules but actual traffic inspection.
-That means introducing Azure Firewall in front of both EU subnets.
+The network manager wants more visibility and control over what leaves the EU site, not just NSG allow/deny rules but actual traffic inspection.

 ### Building the Firewall